 JOHN O DONNELL

-John O’Donnell has worked in a youth work setting in various capacities and currently works in an addiction treatment service in Dolphins Barn.
+John O’Donnell has worked in a youth work setting in various capacities, more recently he has worked in an addiction treatment service in Dolphins Barn for several years before coming to work with us.

 John’s passion is working with people from disadvantaged backgrounds though outdoor education.
-John holds an HND in outdoor education, a degree in Community Development, and he is currently completing a Masters in Addiction Recovery in Trinity College through the school of medicine.
+John holds an HND in outdoor education, a degree in Community Development, and has completed a Masters in Addiction Recovery in Trinity College through the school of medicine.

-He also has extensive adventure sports experience and is a qualified sailing and kayaking instructor.
+He also has extensive adventure sports experience.
+He is a qualified sailing & kayaking instructor, swift water rescue technician and is working towards his mountain leader, orienteering coach & rock climbing instructor.

 Willie has been working delivering adventure programs since 2003.
 He has worked for adventure centres, sporting governing bodies and youth services.